kokoscript/Sharp-Memory-LCD-Kernel-Driver/README.md

 ```

 ## Compile/Install the Device Tree Overlay
-The included sharp.dts file is for the Raspberry Pi Zero W. To compile it, run:
+The included sharp.dts file is for the Raspberry Pi Zero W (but also tested working on RPi3B).
+To compile it, run:
 ```
 dtc -@ -I dts -O dtb -o sharp.dtbo sharp.dts
 ```